 If the stranded costs issues related to customer choice can be fairly and transparently resolved, then a scenario where IOUs’ bundled customers significantly diminish is inevitable.
 The CPUC’s own White Paper on Consumer and Retail Choice anticipates that 85% of IOUs’ current retail load will be served by a non-IOU source or provider by the middle of the 2020s.
 LACCE observes that this change from IOU to CCA service could actually happen much sooner.

 If this decreasing IOU-bundled customer base is indeed inevitable, and it will happen incrementally (as CCA proliferates, as DERs’ implementation grows, and as/if Direct Access initiates) then perhaps pilot programs in certain IOU territories where bundled customer retention is extremely low should be implemented to test the IOUs’ role as solely a distribution provider.
+If this does occur, then these pilots can accelerate the CPUC’s progress towards developing a regulated infrastructure where IOUs serve only as distribution grid operators.

+We suggest that if IOUs are serving little or no bundled customer percentages, that CCAs should be receive most or all of the charges collected for energy efficiency and other customer programs commensurate with the percentage of customers served by the CCA.
+In addition, under the scenarios described above, the CPUC should also consider allowing CCAs to bill customers directly.

 Q. What role do you see yourselves as competitive suppliers playing in the provision of service to low-income and hard to serve customers?
 How do we ensure that these customers receive the same level and cost of service as higher income and easier to reach customers?

-Servicing low-income and hard-to-serve customers is a strong suit of CCAs.
-As CCAs are regional and local in their service territories, have a unique commitment to underserved customers compared to IOUs, and have the ability to design programs and rates that are regionally and locally specific to their communities; CCAs have built-in advantages in best serving these customers, retaining them in their customer base, and providing options for them that meet their needs.
+Servicing low-income and hard-to-serve customers is a strong suit of CCAs as local governments.
+As CCAs are regional and local in their service territories, have a unique commitment to underserved customers compared to IOUs, and have the ability to design programs and rates that are regionally and locally specific to their communities; CCAs have built-in advantages in best serving these customers, retaining them in their customer base, and providing options for them that meet low-income and hard to serve constituents’ needs.

 III.
 Panel Discussion: Investor-Owned Utility Perspective on Current State of Retail Electricity Market and Coming Changes